Kupas Hachesed Meoroth

 About Kupas Hachesed Meoroth:

 Established in 2007, Kupas Hachesed Meoroth (KHM) is a charity in Montreal that claims to raise funds for people living in poverty in Israel.
 KHM does not report any contact or compensation information in its T3010 CRA filings and Ci could not find a website for details about the charity’s programs and operations.

-Based on T3010 filings from F2010 to F2015, Kupas Hachesed Meoroth’s major charitable activity is sending funds to Israel’s poor.
-Since KHM’s establishment, the only international grant recipient reported in the T3010 filing is Yitzchok Shlomo Levy, receiving $13.4m (92% of total grants) in F2015.
+Based on T3010 filings from F2010 to F2016, Kupas Hachesed Meoroth’s major charitable activity is sending funds to Israel’s poor.
+Since KHM’s establishment, the only international grant recipient reported in the T3010 filing is Yitzchok Shlomo Levy in Israel, receiving $21.0m (93% of total grants) in F2016.
 Ci does not know if this is an individual, a charity or other organization.
-In Canada, the largest 3 grants were allocated to Machzikei Torah ($102k), Chasdei Tovim Meoros ($95k), and Zolfam Matan Beseiter Foundation ($95k).
+In Canada, the largest 3 grants allocated in F2016 were to Chasdei Avos Foundation ($124k), Tzivos Hashem ($105k) and Mesivta Lubavitch ($90k).

 The financial analysis below uses information from Kupas Hachesed Meoroth’s T3010 CRA filings.

 Kupas Hachesed Meoroth is one of Canada’s largest charities in donations, a Major 100, with with total donations of $20.6m in F2016.
 This is an increase of 58% compared to F2015.
 Administrative costs are less than 1% of revenues and the charity does not report any fundraising costs in its most recent T3010 CRA filing.

-KHM sent $13.4m in F2015 to the Yitzchok Shlomo Levy in Israel, which accounted for 92% of total revenues.
-Based on the data collected, KHM has sent $107.5m to Israel since its establishment in 2007.
+KHM sent $21.0m in F2016 to the Yitzchok Shlomo Levy in Israel, which accounted for 93% of total revenues.
+Based on the data collected, KHM has sent $129.4m to Israel since its establishment in 2007.
 It appears that every year, the only recipient of the funds sent overseas is Yitzchok Shlomo Levy.
 The amount sent overseas never accounts for less than 84% of total revenues.
-In addition to funds sent to Yitzchok, KHM also reported spending $151k on foreign exchange programs in F2013.
+In addition to funds sent to Yitzchok,

-As of F2015, KHM holds funding reserves of $221k which consist only of cash and short-term investments and can cover 2% of annual program costs.
+As of F2016, KHM holds funding reserves of $133k which consist only of cash and can cover 2% of annual program and granting costs.

-Ci was unable to contact the charity for review of this profile.
+Ci was unable to contact Kupas Hachesed Meoroth for the review of this profile.